SyncfusionExamples/How-to-show-watermark-in-WPF-DataGrid/README.md

-# How to show watermark in WPF DataGrid?
+# How to show the watermark text in WPF and UWP DataGrid (SfDataGrid)?

 This sample show cases how to show the watermark text in the [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).